 Roommate requests are honored whenever possible.
 However, BOTH friends must request each other.
 If you request to room with a friend, but your friend does not request you, you WILL NOT be placed together, and it will not be possible to switch rooms when you arrive.
 We do our best to create the rooming list based off these requests, and to pair roommates of similar age groups.
 You will have a chance to request your roommate in your SYP International Packet.

 Yes!
-Any student is eligible to apply for most of our competitive scholarship programs that are privately funded.
-These programs are a great option for international students, as attendees receive a scholarship valued around $1,000 to attend.
+Any student is eligible to apply for most of our scholarship programs that are privately funded.
+These programs are a great option for international students, as attendees receive a scholarship valued at over $1,000 to attend.
 The only scholarship programs that do not accept international participants are the Rail and Intermodal Transportation program and National Summer Transportation Institute.

 - Women in Engineering